 Agents on the Other Side of Your Transactions

-Another great resource for recruiting agents is taking a look at the other side of all your brokerage transactions.
+Another great resource for recruiting agents, which applies to both how to recruit new real estate licensees and more experienced professionals, is taking a look at the other side of all your brokerage transactions.
 Some could look at these other agents as competitors, while you should look at them as an opportunity that you didn’t really have to go seek out.
 They fall into your lap as a result of doing good business.
 For every deal your brokerage closes, you can access the information of the agent on the other side.
 A simple message, preferably one that starts by thanking them for doing business, is a good way to get your name out there and create interest in your brokerage.
 Keep a set of sample real estate recruiting letters and a section of your real estate agent recruitment site for just this type of candidate.

 There is no better way to get an agent’s information for sending real estate recruiting letters and recruiting for real estate broker than from your own agents that already love your brokerage.
 Plus, what a compliment.
 If you haven’t already created an agent referral program as part of your recruiting agents for a real estate brokerage, now is the time.
-For a real estate agent referral letter, you probably don’t have to work nearly as hard to convince the prospect of how awesome your brokerage is with your real estate agent changing brokers letter.
+For a real estate agent referral letter or sample letters to recruit real estate agents, you probably don’t have to work nearly as hard to convince the prospect of how awesome your brokerage is with your real estate agent changing brokers letter.
 Their friend that referred them has already done that part for you.
 You might be wondering what it’s going to cost you, well, you do probably owe the referrer a little something.
 Just think about the return on investment if the agent that was referred joins your brokerage and thrives in it.
 This real estate agent referral letter will be worth it in the long run.